The Coming of Winter

 The Coming of Winter is a novel by Canadian writer David Adams Richards, published in 1974.
-His debut novel, it was published after an excerpt from the novel won the Norma Epstein Prize for unpublished writing by Canadian university students.
+It is his debut novel.
+It was published after an excerpt from the novel won the Norma Epstein Prize for unpublished writing by Canadian university students.

 The novel centres on Kevin Dulse, a young man going through a difficult period as he approaches his 21st birthday.

 The novel was subsequently reissued as part of the New Canadian Library series.